stennety/mywebsite/_posts/2014-02-18-osx-terminal-tricks.md

 7\.
 Add a login greeting banner (displayed to all users on the lock screen)
 {% highlight shell %}
-sudo defaults write /Library/Preferences/com.apple.loginwindow LoginwindowText “Good Morning, Dave”
+sudo defaults write /Library/Preferences/com.apple.loginwindow LoginwindowText "Good Morning, Dave"
 {% endhighlight %}

 8\.
 Make the icons on the dock massive